Contact Us

 b) Increase sales of your service across Canada from $50K to $75K by the end of the first quarter of 2021

-How do you think which of these two objectives aligns with “SMART” criteria?
+How do you think which of these two objectives aligns with the “SMART” criteria?

 You are right!

-The second variant is an example of how a good marketing objective should be compiled.
+The second option is an example of how a SMART objective should be compiled.

-How to choose marketing objectives for your startup?
+So, how do you choose the right marketing objectives for your startup?

 You can stick to these two rules:

-• KPIs must be short and long term.
-The best way to see whether you achieve your marketing objectives is by executing short and long-term KPIs.
+The best way to see whether you achieve your marketing objectives is by executing short and long-term key performance indicators.
 To put it simply, the objectives must fulfill both profit and brand building for your startup.
 Lastly, it will help you keep your growth marketing efforts afloat.

 1. Increasing brand awareness

-Brand awareness stands for spreading the word about your company in the niche.
-The more people hear about your startup the more potential customers you will attract.
+Boosting brand awareness stands for spreading the word about your company in the niche.
+The more people hear about your startup, the more potential customers you will attract.
 And that is when your startup becomes a corporation with a big name.

 To measure the brand awareness of your startup, you need to run in-depth market research.
-For this purpose, you need to analyze analytical data, use SEO software, or cooperate with a market research agency.
+For this purpose, you need to analyze analytical data, use search engine optimization software, or cooperate with a market research agency.

 2. Share of voice